 Many different insertion sorting algorithms are the most common, but this is the most common.
 More complex algorithms like quicksort, heapsort, and merge sort are substantially more efficient on huge lists.
 Every input element is consumed in every iteration, and the resulting output list is sorted.
 A single element from input data is removed with each iteration of insertion sort, and a new element is found and inserted into the sorted list in its proper place.
 It keeps repeating itself until there are no more inputs.

 The array is often iterated through sorting, resulting in an ever-growing sorted list.
 It compares each array-value position to the sorted list’s most excellent value at each array position.
 If it is more significant, it continues to the next element.
-Smaller values are inserted into the sorted list, while bigger ones are shifted to make room for the new value.
+Smaller values are inserted into the sorted list, while bigger ones are shifted to accommodate the new value.
 After k iterations, the first k+1 elements are sorted in the final array.
 Remove the first leftover input entry and insert it into the output at the right point in each iteration.
 We will cover everything related to the Insertion Sort Stable in this post.

 Sorting is stable if it preserves the relative order of equal elements!